Suggested links

 Increased Confidence

-Working helps build self-confidence because it gives you a sense of control over your life again.
+Working helps build self-confidence because it gives you control over your life again.

 Returning to the workforce can be empowering if you’ve struggled with addiction for a long time or had trouble keeping jobs before.